isomerpages/sentosa-corp/_partner-us/3-sentosa-enterprise.md

 #### Evaluation Criteria

-1. How the project drives visitorship and spending, enhances guest satisfaction and supports Sentosa's drive for sustainability.
+1. How the project can drive island visitorship, spending, enhance guest satisfaction and support Sentosa's drive for sustainability.

-2. How it will benefit Singapore's tourism scene.
+2. How the project can be scaled up for commercialisation and contribute to Singapore's tourism and hospitality industry.

-2. How innovative or novel the concepts are.
+2. How innovative/novel the concepts are, and feasibility of these concepts for implementation on the island.

 #### Available Grants

-Sentosa x Enterprise funds up to S$100K of Proof-Of-Concept costs.

-For other funding of development costs, interested parties can apply directly to Singapore Tourism Board (STB) for tourism-related projects and Enterprise Singapore (ESG) for innivation development grants.

-For more information on STB's funds, click <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview.html" target="_blank">here</a>.

-For more information on ESG's funds, click <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants" target="_blank">here</a>.
+Proposals will be reviewed for eligibility for funding under relevant government schemes, subject to criteria and qualifying costs.

 ### Ongoing / Past Trials
-SDC has always been working with partners to trial ideas on Sentosa Island.
+SDC has always been working with partners to trial new ideas on Sentosa Island.
 Some past and ongoing trials are listed here.

-For each of the initiatives, Sentosa provided venue support as well as facilitation for the trial.
+For each of the initiatives, SDC has provied venue and facilitation support to ensure a smooth implementation.

 <div class="row">
     <div class="col is-4">